awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-enhanced.rst

    limitations under the License.

 ###########################
-Working with the DynamoDB Enchanced Client
+Working with the DynamoDB Enhanced Client
 ###########################

 .. meta::